mapme-initiative/IATI-Project-Location-Standard/docs/data_model.md

 [JSON Scheme of the location-specific part of the data model](https://github.com/mapme-initiative/IATI-Project-Location-Standard/blob/main/docs/IATI_project_core_schema_.json)

+To all the above schemes, we still have to add the geographic vocabulary/ies = admin unit repository/ies (ideally recommending only one) and potentially add it to the [IATI geographic vocabulary list)(https://iatistandard.org/en/iati-standard/203/codelists/geographicvocabulary/)

-To all the above schemes, we still have to add some additional project-specific attributes we want to assign to locations ->
+and we have to add some additional project-specific attributes we want to assign to locations ->

 # Current Draft of project-level attributes for the Standard - all to be discussed: